cayllahe/hgbcode/docs/index.md

     <td><img src="https://cayllahe.github.io/hgbcode/assets/Figures/upperPrank.png" width="255" height="166"></td>
   </tr>
 </table>
 Images used for tests come from PASCAL VOC 2010 and VOC 2012 dataset.
-Files can be downloaded from [LINK](https://drive.google.com/drive/folders/1zYyttKRxeCmk5235wKfV3hfMmeoRSdK2)
+Click [here](https://cayllahe.github.io/hgbcode/assets/files) to see more hierarchical image segmentation results
 ### Get the code
-The code is available at [CODE](https://github.com/cayllahe/hgbcode).
+Click [here](https://github.com/cayllahe/hgbcode) to get the code.

 ### Build/Install
 This code was compiled and executed in Linux.
 To compile use: